Alberto42/Django-flights/README.md

   * Synchronizing of locally modified data, because one part of the application works offline
   * Script that genrates some random flights, planes, passengers etc.

-The following(not obvious :D) technologies were used in project:
+The following(not obvious :D) technologies were used in the project:
   * RESTful web services
   * Typescript
   * Selenium Web automated tests